-- Exclude evidence including witness testimony that is, for example, irrelevant in light of the policy violation(s) charged, or relevant only to issues not in dispute, or unduly repetitive; - b.
+- Exclude evidence including witness testimony that is, for example, irrelevant in light of the policy violation(s) charged, or relevant only to issues not in dispute, or unduly repetitive, and implement the evidentiary principles and procedural requirements in Section IV.C.3; - b.
 Decide any procedural issues for the hearing; and/or - c.
 Make any other determinations necessary to promote an orderly, productive, and fair hearing. - 3.
-Within five (5) business days after receiving the hearing officer's definition of scope, the parties may then submit additional information about the evidence, including witness testimony, that they would like to present. - 4.
-Not less than ten (10) business days before the hearing, the hearing coordinator will send via email a written notice to the parties informing them of the hearing date, time, location, and procedures. - 5.
-The hearing coordinator will ensure that the OEOD/Title IX investigator (or if not available, a representative from that office) will be available to testify during the hearing.
-Based on the hearing officer's determination, the hearing coordinator will request via email or other communication means, the attendance of all witnesses whose testimony is determined to be within the scope of the hearing.
+Within 5 business days after receiving the hearing officer's definition of scope, the parties may then submit additional information about the evidence, including witness testimony, that they would like to present. - 4.
+Not less than 10 business days before the hearing, the hearing coordinator will send a written notice to the parties informing them of the hearing date, time, location, and procedures. - 5.
+The hearing coordinator will ensure that the Title IX investigator (or if not available, a representative from that office) will be available to testify during the hearing.
+Based on the hearing officer's determination, the hearing coordinator will request the attendance of all witnesses whose testimony is determined to be within the scope of the hearing.
 The University cannot compel parties or witnesses to testify in the hearing and their decision not to testify will not be a reason to cancel or postpone a hearing. - 6.
-At least two (2) business days prior to the hearing, the parties will receive the hearing officer's confirmation of scope and evidence; copies of all the evidence that will be considered at the hearing that the hearing officer has received, including the investigation file and any other documents that will be considered; the names of expected witnesses and a summary of their expected testimony.
+At least 2 business days prior to the hearing, the parties will receive the hearing officer's confirmation of scope and evidence; copies of all the evidence that will be considered at the hearing that the hearing officer has received, including the investigation file and any other documents that will be considered; the names of expected witnesses and a summary of their expected testimony.
 If the hearing officer has excluded evidence (including witness testimony) that a party has requested to present, they will explain why.
-The hearing officer will also notify the parties of any procedural determinations they have made regarding the hearing.
-This material will also be provided to the Title IX Officer, for preservation of records. - 7.
-The parties are encouraged to submit any questions for the other party and any expected witnesses to the hearing coordinator before the hearing with their evidence and witness submissions, but will not be limited to those questions at the hearing.
+The hearing officer will also notify the parties of any procedural

+- determinations they have made regarding the hearing.
+This material will also be provided to the Title IX Officer. - 7.
+The parties are encouraged to submit any questions for the other party and any expected witnesses to the hearing coordinator before the hearing, but will not be limited to those questions at the hearing.
 These questions will not be shared with the other party or witnesses.